(This page revised June 19, 2018)

 |1500||See Sheaffer numbers.|

 1 A pen model introduced by Eversharp in 1943, intended to compete with the Parker “51” but poorly thought out and, initially, a poor writer.
-The cap of the Fifth Avenue was vermeil; a sister model called the Sixty Four had a cap of solid gold.
+The cap of the Fifth Avenue was vermeil; a sister model called the Sixty-Four had a cap of solid gold.
 Eversharp improved the pen’s writing qualities, but the public’s impression was already sour, and the model was withdrawn after about two years.
 Shown below (upper two) are a men’s model (capped) and the clipless Stowaway, which was intended to compete with Sheaffer’s Tuckaway.
+There exists some question as to whether the Fifth Avenue might have succeeded if Eversharp had not changed the design of the gripping section from that in Raymond Loewy’s original version (U.S. Patents Nos D137,866, D137,867, and D139,551).
+(The section is not shown in the patents; in Loewy’s prototypes, it is an ordinary ink-view section with an open nib.)
 Read a profile of the Fifth Avenue here.
-See also Sixty Four.
+See also Sixty-Four.
 2 A house brand of F. W. Woolworth Company, produced by Parker under the name Safford Pen Company.
 Shown below (lower two) is a Fifth Avenue combo.
 See also combo.

 |“51” Special||A reduced-cost version of the Parker “51”, introduced in 1950.
 The “51” Special looks outwardly very much like a standard “51”, but it has an Octanium (stainless steel) nib and the non-Aero-metric hoop filler that was initially used in the “21”.
 Other cost-saving measures were a limited choice of colors, a bright-polished stainless-steel cap, and a black cap jewel.
 Late examples of the “51” Special came in more colors and with a gold nib and a matte cap with a gray jewel, but these pens still retained the cheaper filler.
 See also Aero-metric, “51”, hoop, Octanium.|